 According to the Office of Study Abroad, approximately 20 percent of the students wishing to go abroad are declared or probable psychology majors.
 Given the diversity of programs abroad and the diversity of psychology itself, it is difficult for that office to keep fully abreast of the relative quality of the various departments abroad.
 It is very important that you discuss your plans with your faculty advisor well in advance of your application.
 Many members of the Psychology Department have studied and/or worked abroad and can be very helpful to you.
 Be sure to also discuss with your advisor whether you have any plans to do senior research when you return to Brandeis.

-Pre-registration for Statistics and Research Methods in Psychology (PSYC 51a And PSYC 52a)
+Pre-registration for PSYC 52a, Research Methods in Psychology

-Pre-registration for Psych 51a and 52a is done by signing up to be part of the pool from which the class will be chosen.
-This is done in the semester prior to the semester in which you plan to take the course.
-Sign-up sheets are posted outside the Psychology office one to two weeks before formal Brandeis pre-enrollment.
-Please visit the News and Events page for dates, times and instructions explaining the pre-registration procedures and policies.
+PSYC 52a (Research Methods and Lab in Psychology) is a required course for all psychology majors.
+This course is generally taken by the end of the junior year.
+Students spending junior year abroad should plan accordingly.
+Since this course often has more than one section with limited enrollment, pre-registration is required.
+This is done by signing up to be part of the pool from which the class will be chosen, and it is done the semester prior to the semester in which you plan to take the course.
+Sign-up sheets are posted outside the Psychology Office about one week prior to the early registration period.
+Please visit our News and Events page for dates, times and instructions explaining the pre-registration procedures and policies.

 The requirements and further information for senior honors are available on the Senior Honors page.
 You must have an overall GPA and also a major GPA of 3.3 to do honors research.
 Senior research, unlike regular courses, requires that you make direct contact with a member of the faculty with whom you would like to work on your project.
 Since there is often a last minute rush and the number of students doing honors with any one professor must be limited, it is a good idea to make initial contact with potential honors supervisors during your sophomore year.
 In any given academic year, many faculty may be fully committed for honors students well before the end of the previous spring semester.
 Therefore, senior honors research should be arranged by early in your junior year.

 The Psychology Club is an active group that often arranges guest speakers, films and faculty/student get-togethers.
 The club also serves as a representative of undergraduate students' concerns within the department.
 You are strongly encouraged to become an active member.
-For further information, contact the club organizers by email.Jutta Wolf <email@example.com> is the faculty advisor to the club.
+For further information, contact the club organizers.
+Professor Jennifer Gutsell is the faculty advisor to the club.

 Psychology Department Colloquium